-So, I was thinking about past pets yesterday, specifically, Juan Pablo.
+So, I was thinking about past pets yesterday, specifically, my chameleon, Juan Pablo.
 Chameleons are interesting creatures.
-They are able to blend in to their environment entirely, can completely change their colors in less than 20 seconds, and when feeling threatened, they puff up like blowfish with survival behaviors on full display.
+They can change their colors in less than 20 seconds, blend into their environment entirely, and when feeling threatened, puff up like blowfish with survival behaviors on full display.
 Sound like any kids you know?

-Our brains are wired for survival, and when we feel stressed, feelings are manifested through our behaviors.
-We react to situations rather than respond to them, act irrationally, and say or do things we shouldn’t.
+Our brains are wired for survival, and when we get stressed, feelings are manifested through our behaviors.
+We are prone to reacting to situations rather than responding to them, acting irrationally, and saying or doing things we shouldn’t.
 We cope.

 As an adult, I’ve had a lot of practice coping over the years.
-For the most part, my survival behaviors have tempered and I’ve learned how to deal with them.
-Unfortunately the same can’t be said for kids.
-We need to remember this when dealing with their inappropriate behaviors.
-Specifically…
+Mostly I’ve learned how to deal with my survival behaviors, and accordingly, they have tempered.
+Sadly, the same can’t be said for all kids.
+We need to remember this when dealing with their inappropriate behaviors, and

-- Adjust your perspective.
+• Adjust our perspectives.
 Children and teens cope the only way they know how.
-This doesn’t excuse their behaviors, but it helps us better understand them.
+This doesn’t excuse their behaviors, but it helps us better understand them and not take things personally.

-- Talk to kids privately about behavior concerns.
-Audiences usually escalate behaviors.
-This is why I tried to get my boys away from their brothers before talking with them about their choices.
+• Talk with kids privately about behaviors because audiences usually escalate problems.
+This is why I tried to get my boys away from their brothers before discussing concerns.

-I never talked with Juan Pablo about his behaviors, even though he did puff up and hiss at me on several occasions when I startled him.
-However, I discovered if I just left him alone for a while, he usually calmed down, at which time we were able to once again share a bonding moment.
+I never talked to Juan Pablo about his behaviors, though he often gave me reason, puffing up and hissing at me on several occasions when I startled him.
+However, I discovered if I just left him alone for a while, he calmed down and was accepting of my approach.
 No matter the animal, I’ve found this last strategy to be particularly effective in soothing the beast within.